 A bicycle rent is the cheapest and best way to explore the area around Mui Ne and Phan Thiet

-2) Go on the Quad Biking at the Red & White Sand Dunes: We’ve already introduced you to this geographical wonder in our write-up on the White Sand Dunes Of Mui Ne.
+2) Go on the Quad Biking at the Red & White Sand Dunes: We’ve already introduced you to this geographical wonder in our write-up on the White or Red Sand Dunes Of Mui Ne.
 If you’ve rented a bicycle/motorcycle, getting to the White Sand Dunes is a joy ride in itself.
 It will take you through unpaved roads and gorgeous stretches of Vietnamese countryside.
 Once you are there, enjoy the dunes on a quad bike – everything from gentle bumps to stomach churning bends are on offer.

 3) Visit the early morning fish market in Mui Ne: Mui Ne’s chaotic early morning market provides a fascinating peek into the lives of local Vietnamese fishermen.
 Every morning they get their catch to the shore.
 Their wives and family members sort out the catch and sell it to the local traders, restaurant owners, and street food vendors on the spot.
 It’s like a trading floor right out of a Wall Street institution.

-Expect to find fishing nets full of seafood, buckets overflowing with fish, shells strewn everywhere, raucous conversation, and plenty of photo-opps (It was tough to tear Vid away from the market
+Expect to find fishing nets full of seafood, buckets overflowing with fish, shells strewn everywhere, raucous conversation, and plenty of photo-opps (It was tough to tear Vid away from the market.

 4) Enjoy Sunrise and Sunset in Mui Ne Beach City: Early morning isn’t the only time you should visit Mui Ne.
 This little village is absolutely magical at sunrise and sunset.
 Dozens of brightly coloured boats adorn turquoise waters.
 Everything is bathed in a luminescent light – highly recommended!!
 In fact, this might be our favourite thing to do in Mui Ne and Phan Thiet.